Anshroid/anshroid.github.io/content/projects/Exploding-Kittens.md

 ## How to play

 You can read the original Exploding Kittens rules [here](https://explodingkittens.com/pages/rules).
-The online version is not yet complete, but will probably still be worked on in the future.
-This ended up being a lot more complicated than it seemed, but it also ended up being more of a learning experience than anything else.
+This version was never finished, but the [newer version](/projects/exploding-kittens-js) does work!
+This ended up being a lot more complicated than it seemed, but it also ended up being a great learning experience nonetheless.

 ## Technical Details